jneimantokbox/annotation-widget/README.md

 * **[screenshare.html](web/screenshare.html)** The screen sharing container, which has its own toolbar and is displayed in a separate browser window.

 * **[index.html](web/index.html)**: this quick start provides you with a fully functioning web page so you can immediately begin making calls against OpenTok.js.
 You can refer to this example to see how to implement the toolbar on your own page.
-The steps to create this web page are described below in [Using the Widget](#using-the-widget).